 There are a few ways to find journal articles:

-- Searching for a known item - someone tells you about a journal article and you want to find a PDF and read that exact article.
+- Searching for a known item - someone tells you about a journal article or you find it in a bibliography, and you want to find a PDF and read that exact article.

 - Browsing a journal by title - maybe you want to see what's in the newer issues of Music Educators Journal, Music Theory Spectrum, or another journal.

-There are different ways to go about all of these tasks, and reach out to Jessica at email@example.com if you need help!
+See the info below for tips on each of these strategies, and reach out to Jessica Abbazio, Music Librarian, at firstname.lastname@example.org if you need help!

 Searching for a known journal article

 This is actually the easiest of the ways to search for journal article content!
 Start by entering as much information as you know about the article (usually the author and title will be enough) into the search box on the Libraries homepage (lib.umn.edu):

 Then, use the built-in limiters to narrow your search results to what you're looking for.
 Limit to "Articles" under the "Material Type" menu, and then choose from "Available Online" for digital articles/PDFs or "Available on Shelf" for articles in print journals.
 (TIP: You can also use the "Availability" menu options to limit to peer-reviewed content!):

 Search keywords, author names, subjects, etc. find many articles through Libraries databases

 The Libraries subscribes to a number of databases that will allow you to search keywords across multiple journal titles at the same time